Quentin L. Kopp: California High Speed Rail Authority

 Kopp served as a member of the California High-Speed Rail Authority (CHSRA).
 As chairman, he worked to lead statewide efforts to develop an 800-mile high speed train network linking northern and southern California with fast, reliable, and environmentally friendly trains capable of traveling at up to 220 mph.
 To help fund the project, Kopp led efforts to pass Proposition 1A in November 2008, a $9.95 billion bond that has created the momentum that has led to the project receiving billions in federal funds.

 On January 28, 2009, without informing the CHSRA board, and without any vote, Kopp sent a list on Rail Authority letterhead to U.S. Senator Dianne Feinstein of "projects that CHSRA has identified...which can currently be commenced."
 The list omitted any requests for funds for two shovel ready projects: The Anaheim Station and Transbay Terminal extension in San Francisco, which would also serve as a key connection for transit riders arriving from the East Bay, following the decision to align the rail line through the South Bay and Pacheco Pass rather than the East Bay and Altamont Pass.
 Both the Anaheim Station and Transbay terminal projects had environmental review work completed based on input from the Authority.

 At the March 5, 2009 board meeting of the Rail Authority in Sacramento, when it became clear that another rail authority board member had obtained a copy of Kopp's letter, Kopp tried to hastily cure the record.
 He departed from the Board's meeting agenda and attempted to conduct an ad hoc vote of those board members in attendance regarding a project list which was never provided to the public and without any advance notice, a maneuver that the Train Riders Association of California (TRAC) considers a clear and egregious violation of the Brown Act.

 Later life

 Interstate 380 in San Mateo County, a short, urban freeway connector, was renamed the Quentin L. Kopp Freeway in 1998.
 The road was previously named the Portola Freeway by California's State Legislature, indirectly after Gaspar de Portolà.

 In February 2016, Kopp sent a letter to NPR correspondent Tamara Keith, in which he described greetings exchanged between herself and fellow NPR host Audie Cornish as reminiscent of a "moronic schoolgirl".
 Keith posted two photos of the letter on her Twitter on March 8, 2016.
+Kopp continues to regularly mail angry letters to journalists at the San Francisco Chronicle.